1982 Nobel Prize in Literature: Reactions

 The choice of García Márquez as the Nobel Prize Laureate in 1982 was enthusiastically well received by literary critics and readers around the world.
-García Márquez was among the favourites to receive the prize, other candidates for the prize that got strong attention in the press this year were Octavio Paz, Marguerite Yourcenar and Nadine Gordimer.
+García Márquez was among the favourites to receive the prize, other candidates for the prize that got strong attention in the press this year were Octavio Paz (awarded in 1990), Marguerite Yourcenar, Nadine Gordimer (awarded in 1991), Kurt Vonnegut, Yasushi Inoue, René Char, Henri Michaux and Mario Vargas Llosa (awarded in 2010).

-Award ceremony speech
+Award ceremony

 In his award ceremony speech on 10 December 1982, Lars Gyllensten of the Swedish Academy said that the Academy "could not be said to bring forward an unknown writer", pointing out the unusual success of García Márquez's 1967 novel One Hundred Years of Solitude.
 He spoke of García Márquez as a "rare storyteller richly endowed with a material, from imagination and experience, which seems inexhaustible" and his importance in bringing attention to Latin American literature.
 "The great novels remind one of William Faulkner", Gyllensten said, "With his stories García Márquez has created a world of his own which is a microcosmos.
 In its tumultuous, bewildering yet graphically convincing authenticity it reflects a continent and its human riches and poverty."